Where is Skola located?

 Absolutely!
 One priority of this model is to allow flexibility for your family.

-Students can arrive as early as 8:30 with the official morning meeting at 9:30.
-Our closing meeting will begin at 2:45 and students will have additional flex time in the afternoon.
-We ask for all students to be picked up by 4:30 each day.
+Students can arrive as early as 8:30 am with the official morning meeting at 9:30 am.
+Our closing meeting will end at 3:15 pm and students will have additional flex time in the afternoon.
+We ask for all students to be picked up by 4:30 pm each day.

 We will tailor education to your child and so if school days are missed, there is no absent work required out of school.
 You get to decide when, and how many days of school, your family attends.